OmdevShastri/CppPactice/README.md

 # CppPactice
-My advancements into coding with C++, everything I learn and practice from a YouTube channel.
+My advancements into coding with C++, everything I learn and practice from a YouTube channel i.e. Apna College.